dutofanim/gentoo_install_guide/README.md

 ################################################################################################################
 ```

-#### Preparing to chroot
+## Preparing to chroot

-Configuring the repository can be done in a few simple steps.
+### Configuring the repository

+This can be done in a few simple steps.
 First, if it does not exist, create the **repos.conf** directory:

 ```bash
 mkdir --parents /mnt/gentoo/etc/portage/repos.conf